Make sure you’re not wasting food by chucking it away.

 As it suggests, the advice is to actually use the food by the date listed.
 So, often this is mainly fresh meat or fish, milk, fruit and veg.

-I’ve had a look online to see what some if there are any general rules for telling if something is still ok to eat – but the advice is mixed.
+I’ve had a look online to see if there are any general rules for telling if something is still ok to eat – but the advice is mixed.

-Apparently some manufacturers work in a day or two extra as a precaution, while some people swear by the sniff test.
-However, the only guarantee, as long as the food has been stored properly, is to consume it by the use by date.
+Apparently, some manufacturers factor in a day or two extra as a precaution, while some people swear by the sniff test.
+However, the only guarantee, as long as the food has been stored properly, is to consume it by the use-by date.

 Anything with a best before date is safe to consume after expiry.
 However, the manufacturer will only guarantee the quality until the date.

 So you shouldn’t get ill if a pack of crisps or tin of beans if out of date.
 It might not taste great, but there’s every chance it’ll be just fine – especially if it’s only a few weeks past.
 Some stuff is absolutely fine months later.

 The sell-by date is really an indicator for shop staff rather than customers.
 It doesn’t actually mean anything for the quality or safety of the food.
 There’s actually been a huge drop in how often we see these as research found they understandably confused shoppers.

 How I beat use-by and best-before dates and save money

 Chucking out-of-date food away is essentially throwing money in the bin.
 Here’s how I avoid it.
 I know some might seem obvious, but I’ve added in some details you might not be aware of for each.

 Ignore packaging that says “freeze on day of purchase”.
 You can freeze anything up until the use-by date as long as you’ve not already opened it.